Phoenix Personal Injury Attorneys / Phoenix Motorcycle Accident Lawyers

 Arizona is one of many states that passed hands-free driving laws prohibiting drivers from using handheld devices while driving.

 Failing to check the blind spot is a common cause of accidents involving commercial trucks, which have significant blind spots on all sides of the vehicle.
-Because of their smaller frame, motorcycles can often slip into the blind spot of a car or truck unnoticed, leaving riders at risk of becoming injured or killed if the driver attempts to change lanes.
+Because of their more petite frame, motorcycles can often slip into the blind spot of a car or truck unnoticed, leaving riders at risk of injury or death if the driver attempts to change lanes.

 While inattentional blindness is common, it remains the responsibility of a vehicle’s driver to wait for a safe gap in traffic before entering an intersection.